AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 workstation, you can install Ubuntu packages yourself (and if you aren't, you should ask to be).
-If you use Triton or are in a Science-IT department, it can be worth asking Science-IT about software you need - we are experts in this.
+If you use Triton or are in a Science-IT department, it can be worth asking Science-IT about software you need - we are experts in this and working to simplify the mess that scientific software is.
 Windows workstations can have things automatically installed, but you'll have to find the method from the ITS instructions above.

+Triton and Aalto workstations have the central software available, currently for laptops you are on your own.

+On Triton, type ``module spider $name`` to search for available software.
+We are working to unify the software stack available on Triton and Aalto workstations.

 `ITS software and licenses
 <https://inside.aalto.fi/display/ITServices/Software+and+licenses>`__.